cyb3rbuff/remote_access_tool_detection_toolkit/README.md

 Please note that the detection rules provided are examples of logic and may require modifications to suit your environment.

 Additionally, the list of IOCs will be continuously updated based on reports and further analysis.

-Link to the Google spreadsheet : https://docs.google.com/spreadsheets/d/1kUwxHhsN-Bl3pvFMaDdK0esLvwekKdS2ZUduYqs4EEw/edit?usp=sharing
+**Link to the Google spreadsheet : [Link](https://docs.google.com/spreadsheets/d/1kUwxHhsN-Bl3pvFMaDdK0esLvwekKdS2ZUduYqs4EEw/edit?usp=sharing)**

-You can also find a French version of the article we published in the MISC Cybersecurity magazine.
+**You can also find a French version of the article we published in the MISC Cybersecurity magazine.**